 Here is another really great thing that happens from using this approach.
 So, like I said after you share a ‘Coles notes’ version of ergonomics, you then go to each attendee and do a quick and simple overview of their workstation.
 A personal tip: it’s always a good idea to remind the person that these assessments are meant to be quick.
 Heck, I’ve been known to use a timer if I was under a really tight deadline – if I had other scheduled items on my agenda that day.

 As I mentioned above, after the presentation the expectation is that people will take the simple adjustment strategy and apply it to their workstation AFTER the training presentation.
 I would be coming by afterwards just to make sure that no one MISSED the mark entirely.
 If anyone had missed their mark, it would be a key indication that this person needs more time and a thorough ergonomics assessment.
 I would inform them about getting the Discomfort Survey.
 I recommend that Discomfort Surveys are the main staple for in-house ergonomic programs.
-For more information why you can check out this entire post that I have done here.

 Following up with the attendees progress will give you a clue of the ‘severity of need’ for a particular department.
 Based on the number of the people in the area and their level of need (the severity of their discomfort), it’s a big valuable tool that can direct your time for the prevention of injuries in the office.

 I recommend that people do not just focus on one type of referral for your in-house ergonomics program.

 Instead here is a quick list of how to generate referrals for your ergonomic prevention process:

 This is a really simple strategy that can add some insights and make more people aware of the in-house ergonomics program.

 Just enter your details below to get started!
 Not only will you get this TIME-SAVING Quiz, I'll also send you updates from the blog, ergonomics tips & webinars that I think you'll love.
 I DON'T spam so I'll only send you quality info.